Five areas to watch as banks report their Q3 earnings

 Over the last two years, many banks' earnings have been plagued by a combination of elevated deposit costs and muted loan demand.

 Those headaches are poised to subside — but perhaps not right away — following the Federal Reserve's decision last month to lower its benchmark interest rate.
-The 50 basis-point reduction was the first cut since the onset of the pandemic in March 2020.
+The 50 basis-point reduction was the first cut since the onset of the COVID-19 pandemic in March 2020.

-Heading into the sector's third-quarter earnings season, which begins Friday, all eyes will be on deposit costs, loan growth and, relatedly, net interest income, which is the difference between what banks collect on loans and what they pay for deposits.
+Heading into the sector's third-quarter earnings season, which began Friday, all eyes will be on deposit costs, loan growth and, relatedly, net interest income, which is the difference between what banks collect on loans and what they pay for deposits.

 While analysts expect net interest income to improve eventually as a result of the Fed's pivot to rate cuts, they also anticipate that banks will report near-term pressure in that area.
 As rates start to come down, there will likely be a gap between the timing of when loans and deposits reprice, they argue.